vikta707/CuriousMindsProject/README.md

 >  The datasets were manually extracted from the StatsNZ database using SQL and R.
->  The datasets used in this project is confidential and **not included** in this repository.
+>  The raw datasets used in this project is confidential and **not included** in this repository.

 However, the original dataset included the following columns: